-The Joint Civic Committee of Italian Americans is pulling out all the stops for its 2017 Joseph Cardinal Bernardin Gala, honoring 10 local powerhouses from all walks of life.
-The event will take place on Nov.
-11 at the Loews Chicago O’Hare Hotel in Rosemont.
-Sharing the spotlight will be the following recipients.
+The Joint Civic Committee of Italian Americans pulled out all the stops for its 2017 Joseph Cardinal Bernardin Gala, honoring 10 local powerhouses from all walks of life.

 Retired U.S. Army Colonel Bacci received his commission in 1969 through the ROTC program at Loyola University.
 During his 30-year career, he served as an Infantry, Armor, and Civil Affairs Officer.
 His active-duty tours included Bosnia, Croatia, Germany, Italy and the Netherlands.
 While mobilized for Operation Joint Endeavor (Bosnia 1996), Ron worked directly with the World Bank to develop a functioning financial support structure for rebuilding activities in Bosnia.
 His work was highlighted in a June 10, 1996, Wall Street Journal article “An Army Reserve Unit Guides Reconstruction of Postwar Bosnia.”

 Upon retiring from the Army Reserves in 1999, Ron became an Employer Support of the Guard and Reserve volunteer.
 He currently serves as Chair of the Illinois Committee leading 90 volunteers throughout Illinois, and also serves on the ESGR Board of Directors.